vuepress-theme-hope/vuepress-theme-hope/docs/search-pro/src/guide.md

 By default, the search hotkey is `Ctrl + K`.
 You can customize search hotkeys via the `hotkeys` option, see [Config → Hot Keys](./config.md#hotkeys).

-## Hot Update
+## Limitations in DevServer

+The search service is powered by a worker, and in dev mode we cannot bundle the work file.

+In order to load search indexes in dev mode, we are using a modern service worker with `type: "module"`, however currently this feature is only supported by Chrome, and not available in Firefox and Safari.
+So if you want to try searching in devServer, you should use Chrome, see [CanIUse](https://caniuse.com/mdn-api_worker_worker_options_type_parameter) for support details.

+For better performance, adding/editing/deleting markdown contents will not trigger update for search index in dev mode.
 If you are proofreading or refining your search results, you can enable hot reloading by setting the `hotReload: true` option, see [Config → Hot Reload](./config.md#hotreload).

 ## Locale Customization